bgrazda/bgrazda/README.md

 ## Hi there!
-My name is Brooke. 👋
+Welcome to my Github 👋

-I am an aspiring environmental data scientist hoping to expand my technical skills in R and Python. ✨
+I'm Brooke, an aspiring environmental data scientist working to expand my technical skills in R and Python. ✨

 🌱 I earned a Master's of Environmental Data Science (MEDS) degree at the Bren School for Environmental Science & Management.
 I am originally from San Diego, California.
 My hobbies outside of coding include going for runs, hiking, and spending time outdoors with friends and animals.